Raunak-Sarmacharya/kcn-seniors-docs/docs/getting-started/architecture.md

 ---

-*This architecture overview provides a complete understanding of the KCN Seniors website system.
+*This architecture overview provides a complete understanding of the website system.
 For detailed implementation guides, see the specific documentation sections.*

 *For questions or suggestions about the system architecture, please contact your website administrator.*